'Eve Online' turns 15 today, and its history is epic

 Empires of EVE: A History of the Great Wars of EVE Online is available in Kindle, audiobook, hardcover (currently sold out) and softcover versions.
 The Kickstarter for Volume II ends Thursday, May 10th.

-Images: Razorien (Eve photography), CCP Games (Eve Online).
+Images: Razorien (Eve photography), Andrew Groen (Avatar images), CCP Games (Eve Online).